graeter-group/grappa/README.md

 classical_ff = ForceField('amber99sbildn.xml', 'tip3p.xml')
 system = classical_ff.createSystem(topology)

 # load the pretrained ML model from a tag.
-Currently, possible tags are 'grappa-1.0', grappa-1.1' and 'latest'
+Currently, possible tags are 'grappa-1.1', grappa-1.2' and 'latest'
-grappa_ff = OpenmmGrappa.from_tag('grappa-1.1')
+grappa_ff = OpenmmGrappa.from_tag('grappa-1.2')

 # parametrize the system using grappa.
-The charge_model tag tells grappa how the charges were obtained, in this case from the classical forcefield amberff99sbildn. possible tags are 'classical' and 'am1BCC'.
+The charge_model tag tells grappa how the charges were obtained, in this case from the classical forcefield amberff99sbildn. possible tags are 'amber99' and 'am1BCC'.
-system = grappa_ff.parametrize_system(system, topology, charge_model='classical')
+system = grappa_ff.parametrize_system(system, topology, charge_model='amber99')
 ```